joel97vil/xampp-web-initializer/README.md

 - [X] Make backup of configuration files before execute the process.
 - [X] Adding additional parameters (-help, -port and more...)
 - [X] Various built-in default configurations for different development environments (Windows / Linux-Debian).
-- [ ] Alias generation to use the program command from any path of the system.
+- [ ] Alias generation to use the program command from any path of the system (System variable).
 - [X] Require to execute the program with all needed permissions to edit the configuration files.
-- [ ] Errors control and logging.
+- [X] Errors control and logging.

 ## Future features
 - [ ] GUI for Windows.
 - [ ] GUI for Linux - Debian.
 - [ ] TOMCAT web applications support.
+- [ ] Disable / remove local virtual host.
 - [ ] More...

 ## Security, Vulnerabilities and Contributing